 This same philosophy holds true for key items in your house as well, such as your heating system.
 Typically, you have the system checked each season or year, and filters changed, etc. to ensure the system is working properly when you need it (because you know that if you don’t, as luck will have it, the system will fail on the coldest day of the year – and oh by the way, yours is one in about thirty others that failed in and around your area so you will be waiting a long time in the cold for the repair technician to arrive).
 A season should really not go by without a system check being completed.

 A communications system is no different.
 Sizeable investments are made in these heavily relied upon, mission-critical systems, which support government agencies, businesses, and non-profit organizations.
 These systems need to work when they are needed.
 So now you might be asking, “Well, why wouldn’t they work?
 Aren’t they specifically designed for mission-critical communications and continual uptime?”
 They answer is of course “yes”, they are designed that way.
 However, many users operate on systems that have been in place for a very long time, or on systems that maybe have components of the system’s infrastructure residing in not the best of environmental conditions, where dirt, dust, animals, and yes even things like sugar or flour make their way into these components and over time affect their operation, or worse yet cause a communication failure and a costly repair.
+We frequently hear from agencies and companies experiencing equipment problems that could have been prevented with basic two way radio maintenance and best practices.
 Just like with a vehicle or a heating system, having a maintenance agreement on your communication system, which includes preventative maintenance, can help you avoid those situations you don’t want to be in …. think vehicle repair out of warranty or absent an extended service plan – ouch!
 Don’t have a service plan or maintenance agreement on your current communications system?
 No problem.
 Call us and ask for Barb Concialdi, our Maintenance Services and Contract Director, and she’ll get a plan designed that is just right for your system.

 This article was written by one of Chicago Communication's Principals, Cindy Glashagel.
 Cindy has over 27 years of experience in the industry.
 She held many positions during her tenure at Motorola, beginning with Systems Engineer and other various customer service, quality & operations management, and HR positions before resigning to start Chicago Communications, LLC.
 If you have any questions for Cindy, or another representative at ChiComm, please contact us.